allakaii/allakaii/README.md

 ## 🧑‍💻 About Me

-I am an IT student at **Dr. Heuer Academy**, learning software development with a focus on web technologies.
+I am an IT student at **Dr. Heuer Academy**, learning software development.

 I am interested in building practical solutions, logic, algorithms, and a systematic approach to development.
 I aim not only to write code, but to understand **how and why it works**.